-Posts made by alaskansoviet
+Latest posts made by alaskansoviet

 I have a stubborn, egotistical friend who usually plays Germany against me.
 When I attack one of his submarines he’ll say “My sub submerged!” and that it can’t be attacked.
 I don’t really understand the rules on submersion very much so I can’t really argue with him.
 Can I just have a layout of all the rules on submersion?

 After an ally receives their income, can they give their IPC’s to the ally whose turn is next?
 I mean, once the USSR gets its money on the first turn, can it give it over to Britain so it has more to spend?
 This can go on and on, with America paying for Soviet troops and Britain giving America its income.
 It helps alittle, with the Allies making their finances so fluid, but now that I think about it, it doesn’t seem like it could be allowed by the rules.
 Anyone?

 RE: The correct way to play the US

 Given that it is possible for American troops to make landfall in Morocco in the first two turns, American can attack Italy and then Germany with a Southern D-Day.
 If Britain takes care of the northern German sea power, it can attempt to land in France while American takes over Italy.
 It’s just an idea, so if you don’t want to take a risk, I’d just go with America’s historic role: give money, planes, to Britain, land in France.

 Invading Britain doesn’t seem like a very challenging concept at all.
 If one can quickly eliminate the British navy, you should be able to load and unload even just your starting troops until Britain is overwhelmed.
 Ocean control is the only thing that stands in the way of a Nazi Britain, or even a Nazi America.
 (Shivers)